AhnafNabil/K8s-lab/Lab-NameSpace-Created/Namespace-created.md

     ![alt text](./images/Namespace-05.png)

-## Task: Creating a pod definition file in a specific namespace
+## Creating a pod definition file in a specific namespace

 Here we will create a simple pod definition file in the created namespace called ``my-namespace``.